srambach/patternfly-style-dictionary/README.md

 Long term, we should be able to write our own formatter to create the variable names correctly.

-**NOTE:** Dark tokens can't be processed at the same time because their names conflict.
-We'll either need to put "dark" into the token hierarchy or generate them separately.
+**NOTE:** Dark semantic tokens can't be processed at the same time because their names conflict. ~~We'll either need to put "dark" into the token hierarchy or generate them separately.~~
 - 8/7/23 decision with Coker and Lucia - add dark wrapping dark tokens to generate `--pf-t--dark--`. **Problem - values are not updated to include dark**
+- 8/14/23 Lucia added /global/dark/.. to dark base tokens so they get names unique from the default ones.
+We can't do that with dark semantic because they need to be two modes in Figma.
 - Also, we need to decide about versioning tokens at some point.
 We probably will, but maybe a separate stream from PF versions?
 - Generate tokens in one file for now and we'll figure out later how to filter them into layers (and sort them logically).
 Base have 100-200-300 names but semantic don't.